Chart Color Schemes

 St Leonards has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 52 projects likely impacting the area.
-Key projects include The Landmark Quarter St Leonards, Park Avenue Residences St Leonards, St Leonards Telstra Exchange Mixed-Use Tower, and Waterstone, St Leonards.
-Below is a list of most relevant projects.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 52 projects that are likely to impact the area.
+Notable projects include The Landmark Quarter St Leonards, Park Avenue Residences St Leonards, St Leonards Telstra Exchange Mixed-Use Tower, and Waterstone, St Leonards.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.